-6.13-DAMAGE AND WOUNDS (Individual):
+6.14-DAMAGE AND WOUNDS (Individual):

-When a hit is scored in fire combat or melee, roll 3d6, adding the Penetration of the weapon and subtracting the armor value of the defender's armor worn and consult the table below
+When a hit is scored in fire combat or melee, roll 3d6, adding the Penetration of the weapon and subtracting the armor value of the defender's armor worn and consult the table below, with a Maximum of +15 to the die roll.

 Die roll Wound Effect

 0 or less None No effect

-1-3 Graze Will DT8 or MM; Vigor DT8 or SM
+1-4 Graze Will DT8 or MM; Vigor DT8 or SM

-4-6 Light Wound SM, Vigor DT 16 or WM; Will DT12 or MM
+5-9 Light Wound SM, Vigor DT 12 or WM; Will DT12 or MM

-7-9 Moderate Wound WM; Will DT16 or MM

-10-13 Serious Wound WM; MM; Vigor DT 12 or Unconscious
+10-14 Serious Wound WM; MM; Vigor DT 12 or Unconscious

-14-15 Mortal Wound MWM; MM; Vigor DT 16 or Unconscious
+15-16 Mortal Wound MWM; MM; Vigor DT 16 or Unconscious

-16-27 Dead Dead
+17-27 Dead Dead

 28+ Destroyed Super Dead

-• Add 1 to the dice roll for each Wound or Mortal Wound Marker the target already has.
+Add 1 to the dice roll for each Wound or Mortal Wound Marker the target already has.

-• Hits caused by an unarmed strikes reduce wound level by one after die roll with PEN/ARMOR modifiers are made.
+Hits caused by an unarmed strikes reduce wound level by one after die roll with PEN/ARMOR modifiers are made.

-Graze: the target has been grazed by the attack, roll DT8; Will; None;

-or get a Morale Marker and DT8 Vigor; None. or take a Stun Marker.
+Graze: the target has been grazed by the attack, roll DT8; Will; None; or get a Morale Marker and DT8 Vigor; None. or take a Stun Marker.

-Light Wound: take a Stun Marker; DT 16, Vigor, None or 1 wound marker and DT 12; Will; None; or get a Morale Marker.
+Light Wound: take a Stun Marker; DT 12, Vigor, None or 1 wound marker and DT 12; Will; None; or get a Morale Marker.

-Moderate Wound: Take a Wound Marker and DT 16; Will; None, or get a Morale Marker Serious Wound: Take a Wound Marker and a Morale Marker and DT 12; Vigor; None, or become Unconscious.
+Serious Wound: Take a Wound Marker and a Morale Marker and DT 12; Vigor; None, or become Unconscious.